The Unwanted Biochemistry Behind The Stress Response

 Now, the thrill seekers among us love to go on exhilarating adventures, such as riding on a roller coaster.
 The loops, inversions and G-forces generated during the ride will trigger an adrenaline response, such that we can get this sense of excitement at the end of the ride, which we also do know as an adrenaline rush.
 Our hearts are pumping and we’re wide awake.
 That’s the visible symptoms of what an adrenaline rush can do to us.

 And of course, as parents of toddlers or babies can tell, an adrenaline rush for the baby is definitely not good for anyone’s bedtime.
-When you’re trying to calm a toddler down to sleep, the last thing you want is for any disturbance to give that kid an adrenaline spike.
+It’s neither good for the toddler nor for the parent.
+When a parent is trying to calm a toddler down to sleep, the last thing you want is for any disturbance to give that kid an adrenaline spike.

 We’d find it terribly difficult to sleep when our hearts are pounding and our minds are racing — but that kind of sensation is more welcome when we’re on a roller coaster ride, because we’re out looking for that thrill or that excitement.